TBeijen/tbnl-hugo/content/post/2023-03-02-kubernetes-community-days-2023-ams.md

 {{< toc >}}

-## Main take-aways
+## Main takeaways

 *Note:* This is highly subjective, it mostly focuses on what would be most actionable and beneficial for the teams I represent.

 ### ArgoCD / GitOps

-By no means a new concept in the CNCF space, ArgoCD, the most commonly used GitOps solution, is there to stay and sees a lot of attention in past years.
+By no means a new concept in the CNCF space, ArgoCD, the most commonly used GitOps solution, is there to stay and has seen a lot of attention in past years.
 It fits the way Kubernetes operates nicely:

-* Kubernetes: Give me YAML, I will align the resources.
+* Kubernetes: Give me YAML, and I will align the resources.
-* ArgoCD: Give me git repos, I will align the YAML.
+* ArgoCD: Give me git repos, and I will align the YAML.

 It makes clear the separation between the CI (test, build, publish artifacts) and the CD parts (promote artifacts through various stages).
-Conceptually that makes a lot of sense.
-However, when diving in questions might arise along the lines of "Ok, but _how_ exactly?".
+Conceptually that makes a lot of sense, however, when diving in, questions might arise along the lines of "Ok, but _how_ exactly?".

 The presentation "GitOps Patterns for managing cloud native applications" covered this nicely.
 Demo code is available at Github: https://github.com/rcarrata/kcd23ams-gitops-patterns